10 Cookout Tricks That'll Make You a Seasoned Grill Master

 Making turkey or beef patties is much easier if you don't have to stop and clean your hands in between.
 Fortunately, the solutions aren't complicated: wet your hands thoroughly with cold water or lightly slick them in oil beforehand and you'll be able to make quite a few patties.
 You can also wear food-safe latex gloves (the non-powdered kind, of course) if you're really mass-producing burgers.

-Be sure to get the full rundown on why hand-formed patties are best (and how to keep those hands meat-free) here.
+Be sure to get the full rundown on why hand-formed patties are best (and how to keep those hands meat-free) in the link below.

 It's easy to get distracted when you're barbecuing.
 But if you take a couple of precautions when prepping your burgers, you'll keep them from overcooking while you accept a popsicle or run to the cooler for another beer.